 but do establish a lack of demonstrated inconsistency with theory.

 DIO 1.1 ‡5 §D5 [p.33].

 1981: Debut of

 (DIO 20

 ‡2 §B [pp.7-9])

 as he supposes equinoxes to be more accurate.

 (A misunderstanding persisting

 in the JHA over 2 decades later.)

-[Hipparchos' calendar alone was perhaps equinox-based (though see DIO 20 ‡2 n.10 [p.17]), taking advantage of an accidental proximity (in his era) of the Autumn Equinox to the ancient Egyptian-calendar's Thoth 1.
+[Though his yearlength was solstice-based, Hipparchos' calendar alone was perhaps equinox-anchored (though see DIO 20 ‡2 n.10 [p.17]), taking advantage of an accidental proximity (in his era) of the Autumn Equinox to the ancient Egyptian-calendar's new-year's-day, Thoth 1.
 Starting at a regnal-year Day-One (Phil 197 Thoth 1 = −127/9/24 noon) just 2d before his −127/9/26 noon Autumn Equinox observation: DIO 1.1 ‡6 eq.28 [p.58].
-But Hipparchos' year-length was empirically based on comparison of his own accurate −134 S.Solstice to a day-epoch-truncation of Aristarchos' −279 S.Solstice, and was apparently theoretically encouraged by its neat fit to a vast, remarkable geometric scheme which seems to be due to Aristarchos and can explain A's attraction to his Great Year of 4868 (not 2434, as some have proposed) Kallippic years.]
+But Hipparchos' year-length was empirically based on comparison of his own accurate −134 S.Solstice to a day-epoch-truncation of Aristarchos' −279 S.Solstice, and was apparently theoretically encouraged by its neat fit to a vast, remarkable geometric scheme which seems to be due to Aristarchos and can explain A's attraction to his Great Year of 4868 Kallippic years — not 2434 (as some have proposed) which lacks integral diurnal return.]

 underlying math in analysis